Renjo La Pass Trek

-Day 06: Trek to Gokyo (4760meters.)
+Day 06: Trek to Gokyo (4760 meters.)
 Via Renjo la Pass, Height of Renjo top (5345M.)

-Day 07: hike to Gokyo Ri or Fifth lake and back to Gokyo stay overnight at Tea House.
+Day 07: hike to Gokyo Ri or Fifth Lake and back to Gokyo stay overnight at Tea House.

 Day 08: Trek back to Dole or Machhermo (5/7 hours walk stay overnight at Tea House.

-Day 11: Morning fly back to Kathmandu
+Day 11: Morning flight back to Kathmandu from Lukla.

 - Airport pickup and drop as per client’s arrival and departure date